w3f/polkadot-wiki/docs/maintain-guides-how-to-setup-sentry-node.md

 key.
 If explicitly specifying a secret key, it is recommended to specify it as a file.

 > Note: It is useful to generate or back up the `secret_ed25519` files if you want to use static
 > addresses for sentry configurations.
-Otherwise you may have to dynamically find and set
+Otherwise you may have to dynamically find and set the
-> `PeerId`'s.
+> `PeerId`.

 You can use [subkey](https://github.com/paritytech/substrate/tree/master/bin/utils/subkey) to generate a new `secret_ed25519` as follows: